ccl1616/Othello-P2pj3/README.md

 # pj3
-this is my programming class2- project3 which is about making an othello game
+this is my programming course 10802 - project3
+this is about making an othello game

 template from ta: https://github.com/j3soon/OthelloAITemplate